Sri Lanka Army: Directorate of Rehabilitation

 The Directorate of Rehabilitation was established with the intention and focus towards the rehabilitation of Officers and Other Ranks Wounded in Action.
-However, with the increase of a number of casualties due to the operations, the Sri Lanka Army proceeded to utilize the services of battle casualties with the view of obtaining a productive service from these individuals.
+However, with the increase of a number of casualties due to the operations, the Sri Lanka Army proceeded to utilise the services of battle casualties with the view of obtaining a productive service from these individuals.
 As a result, under mentioned institutes had been established.